senlin/classic-editor-addon/README.md

 ### 2.0.0

-*
+* July 16, 2018
-* add WP Dependency Installer to facilitate with installing and activating Classic Editor plugin
+* add WP Dependency Installer to facilitate with installing and activating Classic Editor plugin (changed color of admin notice to blue)
-* adjust min PHP version due to addition of WP Dependency Installer
+* adjust minimum PHP version (to 5.3) due to addition of WP Dependency Installer

 ### 1.4.0